 AHS and Entrepreneurship

 Title Number Notes

-AHS Foundation - One of: History of Technology: A Cultural and Contextual Approach The Wired Ensemble: Instruments, Voices, Players Seeing and Hearing: Communicating with Photographs, Video and Sound Culture &amp; Difference: An Anthropological Approach The Human Connection: Tools and Concepts from Anthropology for Understanding Today's World What is "I" Identity from the Mind and the Brain Arts, Humanities, Social Sciences Foundation Topic AHSE 1130 AHSE 1140 AHSE 1145 AHSE 1150 All AHS foundation courses offer: • an introduction and overview of an AHS discipline • writing instruction and practice • an introduction to contextual and critical thinking • and examples of how one might integrate the content and perspectives of different disciplines.
-The Entrepreneurial Initiative AHSE 1500 AHS or Entrepreneurship Depth of Study One of: AHS Concentration Entrepreneurship Concentration and Capstone Students design a sequence of approved AHS discipline courses and must complete a minimum of 12 credits in this area.
-The 12 credits may be 8 credits of course work and an AHS Capstone Project, AHSE 4190, or the credits may come from a sequence of AHS courses without a project.
-8 credits of approved courses.
+AHS Foundation - One of: • History of Technology: A Cultural and Contextual Approach • The Wired Ensemble: Instruments, Voices, Players • Seeing and Hearing: Communicating with Photographs, Video and Sound • Culture & Difference: An Anthropological Approach • The Human Connection: Tools and Concepts from Anthropology for Understanding Today's World • What is "I" • Identity from the Mind and the Brain • Arts, Humanities, Social Sciences Foundation Topic AHSE 1130 AHSE 1140 AHSE 1145 AHSE 1150 All AHS foundation courses offer: • an introduction and overview of an AHS discipline • writing instruction and practice • an introduction to contextual and critical thinking • and examples of how one might integrate the content and perspectives of different disciplines.

+The Entrepreneurial Initiative AHSE 1500

+2013/09/04 17:18 11/83 PROGRAM DESCRIPTIONS

+AHS or Entrepreneurship Depth of Study One of:

+- AHS Concentration

+- Entrepreneurship Concentration and Capstone

+Students design a sequence of approved AHS discipline courses and must complete a minimum of 12 credits in this area.
+The 12 credits may be 8 credits of course work and an AHS Capstone Project, AHSE 4190 AHSE 4190, or the credits may come from a

+AHSE 4590 sequence of AHS courses without a project.
 Students design a sequence of approved Entrepreneurship courses, totaling 8 credits.

-Students complete this study with a required capstone, AHSE 4590.
+Students complete this study with a required

+capstone, AHSE 4590.